tin-feather/TinFeather/posts/on-pronouns.rst

 ..
 TEASER_END

 "I" or "we"?
 Both are problematic.
-The first is egotistical and pretentious; the second presumptious.
+The first is egotistical and pretentious; the second presumptuous.
 Do I have a right to speak for all?
 Do I have a right to speak *at all*?
 The only sensible conclusion is: I have the right to speak.
 You have the right to ignore me.